University of Wyoming Round Robin

 Policy debate is good: When I prep our files for tournaments I tend to stay in the policy-oriented literature.
 This does not mean that I am unwilling to cut our K file or K answers, I just have limited time and job related motivation to dive into this literature.

 K Debate: Can be done well, can be done poorly.
-I do not exclude the arguments form the round but nebulous arguments can be overplayed and abused.
+I do not exclude the arguments from the round but nebulous arguments can be overplayed and abused.

 Reading evidence: